thediyblogger/blog/content/blog/how-much-content-should-i-be-pinning.md

 If you just started your blog, chances are you haven't published a whole lot of content yet.
 So the balance of what you pin will lean more to other peoples content, while you build out and share yours.

+## Are you pinning too much?

+This is a question that has pondered bloggers from the start of the time.
+The gut wants to tell us to pin a whole bunch of content to grow a reach and following.
+The problem is, a lot of that content that gets pinned doesn't end up getting much engagement.
+And that ends up hurting your reach.

+If you are sharing more than 25 pins per day, you are probably pinning too much (if you are getting a ton of reshares on each of those pins every day then I want to know your secret!).
+If most of your pins are getting 0 or 1 repin only, then Pinterest isn't going to put your pins forward because it doesn't think your content is very popular.

+> Less Is More!

+Aim to pin around 10 - 15 times per day.
+That's it!
+But make sure those pins are high quality engaging posts.
+The more repins you start getting on these posts, the more Pinterest will put your pins forward to other readers.
+When pinning other peoples content, reshare posts you find interesting, but see if others have repinned that post also.
+If it's already popular, then it increases the chance someone will repin it from you also.

 ## Starting out on Pinterest

 When starting out with Pinterest, the focus needs to be on building your presence and building out your content to share.
-Try to get to at least 21 posts as quick as you can.
+Try to get to at least 21 posts published as quick as you can so you can start pinning them and forming your presence on Pinterest.

 Let's say you only have 21 posts on your blog (makes math easier).
 You want to create at least 5 pin images for each post, giving you 105 pin images total to publish.
 Now, let's say you have 10 relevant boards that you want to share these images to.
 That means you have 1050 pins you can publish (each image pinned to a board is a unique pin) without duplicating a pin to a board.